reframejs/reframe/docs/overview.template.md

   Implement apps with mostly non-interactive pages and only few interactive pages.
   Following the non-interactive-by-default approach.
   (Implement features with non-interative views whenever possible.)

+With Reframe you can mix interactive pages and non-interactive pages.
+For example a `/about` page that is static and non-interactive (browser doesn't load any JavaScript and the DOM is static) and a `/search` page that is dynamic and interactive (browser loads React components and the DOM is dynamic).

+Both are important:
+ - **Interactive** views are **difficult** to implement **but powerful**.
+ - **Non-interactive** views are considerably **easier** to implement.

+In general, we recommand to follow the **non-interactive-by-default approach**:
+Whenever possible, implement features with non-interative views.

+> Mixed apps allow you to follow the non-interactive-by-default approach.

+Mixed apps are the future of web development and Reframe is the only framework supporting them.
   More at [Universal](#universal).

 - **Learn once, write any app**
   <br/>
   Instead of learning different frameworks to create different types of apps, learn Reframe once to be able to implement any type of web app.

+Instead of learning different frameworks for different types of apps, learn Reframe to be able to write any type of web app.

+> Learn once, write any app.

+Reframe is the only framework that supports every type of web apps.

   More at [Universal](#universal).
 - **Static deploy**
   <br/>